allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 ]

 = What is OIT?
-OIT is a medical treatment for food allergies that helps patients gradually gain tolerance to the allergen.
-By slowly giving tiny amounts of the allergen, and then slowly increasing the dose over time, the body gradually becomes used to the allergen. _In other words, the body becomes trained to tolerate amounts of the allergen it previously could not_.
+OIT is a medical treatment for food allergies.
+It helps the body get used to the allergen by "training" the immune system.
+We do this by giving your child tiny amounts of the allergen and slowly increasing the dose over time.

 *OIT has two main phases:*

-1. *Phase 1: Build-up.* Starting with a _*tiny*_ daily dose, every 2-4 weeks we slowly increase the amount until we reach a maintenance dose (usually a bit less than a serving size).
-This takes about 6 - 12 months.
+1. *Phase 1: Build-up.* We start with a _*tiny*_ daily dose.
+Every 2-4 weeks, we increase the amount until we reach a maintenance dose (usually slightly less than a serving size).
+This takes about 6–12 months.

-2. *Phase 2: Maintenance.* Once your child reaches the maintenance dose, it will be eaten daily for 12 months.
+2. *Phase 2: Maintenance.* Once your child reaches the maintenance dose, they will eat it daily for at least 12 months.
 #v(0.5em)

 #figure(